lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

-### 3,3 Write an Outline For Each Chapter
+### 3.3 Write an Outline For Each Chapter

+It's very important to creat an outline before writing the paper.
+An outline can help us organize our thoughts and ideas which we think are important.
+An outline is considered the skeleton of backbone of any paper.
+Outlining before writing the rough draft will help us identify which topics are important and which information is considered supporting ideas.

-Generally speaking, a standard academic paper consists of the following parts:
+Generally speaking, a standard academic paper in computer scicence consists of the following parts.

-1. **Abstract** -
-2. Introduction
+1. **Abstract.** An abstract is a short summary of the research paper, usually about a paragraph long (but it shouldn't be very long).
+It contains most of the following kinds of information in brief form.
+The body of your paper will develop and explain these ideas much more fully.
+2. **Introduction.** A good introduction should lead the readers from a generalized topic to a particular aspect.
+It helps to establish the main idea, context, research importance and summarizes background data on the topic, providing the main goal of the work.
+The introduction should include the thesis statement and any background information that we might have gathered.
+A thesis statement is the main topic and explains to the readers what ours views are on this topic.
-3. Relative work
+3. **Relative work.**
-4. Our contribution
+4. **Our contribution.**
-5. Experiment or evaluation
+5. **Experiment or evaluation.**
-6. Summary and Future Work
+6. **Summary and the future work.**
-7. Acknowledgment
+7. **Acknowledgment.**

 <img src="https://cs.fit.edu/~wds/guides/howto/img2.gif" style="zoom:87%;"/>

+<center>Figure 3.1 An example of an outline</center>

 ### 3.4 Fill in Each Chapter

+After the outline is established, we can fill in the skeleton of the paper.

 ### 3.5 Further Improvement